As your student thinks about choosing a college, there are a lot of factors to consider.

 But finances aren’t the only thing that makes a school ideal for your student.
-Here are five things to consider when choosing a college – that are not related to cost.
+Here are five things to think about – that are not related to cost.

 Making sure the school is highly rated in the area that your child wants to study is always a big deal.
 But it’s important to go one step further and see how crowded the major is.

-You want to make sure that there are enough students in the program that key courses are offered regularly, but not so many that it’s hard to get into required classes.
+You want to make sure that enough students are in the program to necessitate key courses being offered regularly, but you don’t want so many that it’s hard to get into required classes.

 “My daughter went to a college and couldn’t get into any of her required classes for her major because it was impacted.
 It was very frustrating for her.”